 need all of your body weight on the right foot and left knee, back leg straight for maximum power in your swing.
 When learning a new stance, it can be hard at first if not practiced enough so try practicing with different stances until one feels natural to you!

-A balanced stance is a key to a good game.
+A balanced stance is key to a good game.
 Always stay on your feet and make sure to finish off with those two important components, balance and follow-through.

 Find your tempo early

 Golf is a game of skill, but it’s also an art form.
 The key to becoming skilled at the sport lies not just in mastering its mechanics and learning how to place shots when playing on courses with various types of hazards; there are certain things can do beforehand that will help you become more adept during your time hitting balls or practicing swings

 One important thing for beginners to consider before their first swing: find tempo early.
 Good tempo, aka the speed and rhythm with which you swing the club (which we'll call "tempo"), can cover up many mistakes so long as they're all within this range—swinging fast isn't bad either!

 So 're a beginner?
 You should find tempo early.
 When it comes to swinging the club, there's no time like the present to be in control of how fast or slow your swings are and make sure that when they happen, they do so with a smooth rhythm

 The idea of patience is probably not a glamorous one, but it's necessary for the ultimate goal.

 Golf can be frustrating and discouraging at times, especially when you're just starting out with this game that has so many nuances to master.
 If you want any chance of playing well in your rounds or improving past where most beginners are set up give yourself some time before getting frustrated -it will always reward those who wait!